ivyfung1/symbolfaq/README.md

 **Q** What's a better way to harvest?
 **A** You can run a peer/dual node and [remote harvest](https://docs.symbolplatform.com/concepts/harvesting.html#remote-harvesting) from your own node.
 At the same time, you will earn beneficiary fee from accounts delegated to your node.

+**Q** Is delegated harvesting dangerous?
+**A** No. You delegated your importance score to the node through a remote account.
+You main account is safe and your harvested XYM will go to your main account.
+Refer to [here](https://docs.symbolplatform.com/concepts/harvesting.html#delegated-harvesting) for more details.

+**Q** How can I find out if a node has free slot for delegated harvesting?
+**A** You can check the number of account delegated on a node [here](https://symbolnodes.org/nodes/).
+The default number of delegated slot is 10, however, the node owner can decrease or increase it.
+At this moment, you will not be able to know which node has free slot.
+(Please watch channels for update.)

+**Q** Any reason Symbol wallet doesn't show all api nodes in harvesting selection?
+**A** Only [Peer/Dual nodes](https://docs.symbolplatform.com/concepts/node.html#node) are responsible for harvesting process.

+**Q** How to get my account's importance score up?
+**A** There are [3 factors](https://docs.symbolplatform.com/concepts/consensus-algorithm.html#factors): the stake amount, the transaction fees paid, nominated as the beneficiary account.
+Run your own node and and name your account as the beneficiary helps.